owncloud/ios-app/KNOWN_ISSUES.md

 - subscription of spaces can't be turned on/off yet
 - support for sharing is widely untested and/or unavailable in the alpha
 - handling of detached drives with user data in them (see OCVault.detachedDrives)
+- [x] clicking a file in favorite view doesn't open the viewer (due to lack of context.query - the viewer clases need to be updated to use data sources rather than queries)

 Missing:
 - [ ] quick access